tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/计费概述_intl_en.md

 1. For more information on COS fee calculation and billing in different scenarios, please see [Billing Examples](https://intl.cloud.tencent.com/document/product/436/6241).
-2. For more information on arrears processing in COS, data retention and purge schedule, see COS [Arrears](https://intl.cloud.tencent.com/document/product/436/10044).
+2. For more information on arrears processing in COS, data retention and purge schedule, please see COS [Arrears](https://intl.cloud.tencent.com/document/product/436/10044).
-3. In the pay-as-you-go billing mode, you can estimate the usage and calculate the fees using the COS [Price Calculator](https://buy.cloud.tencent.com/price/cos/calculator).
+3. You can estimate the usage and calculate of your pay-as-you-go COS fees using the COS [Price Calculator](https://buy.cloud.tencent.com/price/cos/calculator).
 4. If you have any further questions about COS billing, please see [FAQs About Billing](https://intl.cloud.tencent.com/document/product/436/32532) for answers.